ivankomal/UAV_motor_thrust_stand/README.md

 # UAV Motor Thrust Stand

-ESP32-based motor thrust measurement system for UAV/drone motor testing and payload capacity calculation.
+ESP32-based motor thrust measurement system for drone motor testing and payload capacity calculation.

 ## Overview

 This project provides a complete solution for measuring UAV motor thrust using a load cell, with an interactive LCD menu system and automated testing capabilities.
-It supports both manual testing with real-time throttle control and automated algorithm-based testing with payload calculations.

 ## Features

 - **Manual Test Mode**: Real-time motor control using a potentiometer with live thrust readings
 - **Algorithm Test Mode**: Automated PWM ramping with comprehensive data collection
-- **Payload Calculation**: Automatic calculation of UAV payload capacity based on thrust measurements
-- **Interactive UI**: LCD menu system with button navigation
-- **Load Cell Integration**: HX711-based precision weight measurement
-- **Inverted ESC Support**: Configured for ESCs where lower PWM = higher speed

 ## Hardware Requirements